Our Wedding Ceremony in Switzerland on a Budget!| Updated: |

 (Disclosure: Some of the links below may be affiliate links)

 No, I am not writing the same post twice!
-You may remember, that we got married in Switzerland in May.
-At that time, we did a small civil wedding with my close family, followed by a small party at our places, joined by some of my friends.
-We did not have much time, so we decided on doing something really simple.
+You may remember that we got married in Switzerland in May.
+At that time, we did a small civil wedding with my close family, followed by a small party at our place, joined by some of my friends.
+We did not have much time, so we decided to do something really simple.